-More work needed on models to predict risk of chronic kidney diseaseNovember 20th, 2012 in Diseases, Conditions, Syndromes /
+More work needed on models to predict risk of chronic kidney diseaseNovember 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Models used for predicting the likelihood of individuals developing chronic kidney disease and for predicting disease progression in people who already have the condition are useful tools but not yet robust enough to help inform clinical guidelines, according to a study published in this week's PLOS Medicine.